 Specifically, national credentialing is important for addiction professionals:

 - to focus on the individual counselor and to provide a formal indicator of the current knowledge and competence at the national level;

 - to provide a national standard that exceeds most state requirements and encourages professionals to continue to learn for the sake of their clients;

 - to establish, measure, and monitor the requirements for knowledge in the profession; and

 - to provide assistance to employers, health care providers, educators, government entities, labor unions, other practitioners, and the public in the identification of quality counselors who have met the national competency standards.

 PLEASE NOTE: NCC AP Certification and NAADAC membership are distinct.
 Certification does not automatically make one a NAADAC member.
 For more information about the benefits of NAADAC membership, please click here.

-The National Certification Commission for Addiction Professionals (NCC AP) has instituted three main credentials for addiction counselors:
+The National Certification Commission for Addiction Professionals (NCC AP) has instituted three foundational credentials for addiction counselors:

-The NCC AP also offers opportunities for specialization credentials and endorsements:
+The NCC AP also offers opportunities for specialization credentials:

 All NCC AP Certification questions should be addressed to: